Recognition Sutra #9

 As before, the stages Kshemarāja presents are also a map for practice towards liberation.
 We can move past our limiting mental constructs about action by first doing mindfulness practice in which we are fully present with our ordinary daily actions (walking, talking, eating, etc.).
 Then we contemplate the limitation of our agency by seeing that we are not in control of anything of significance.
 That is to say, no matter how you try, you cannot determine any outcome with certainty.
 Realizing this, you begin to surrender to reality as it is.
 To use a religious metaphor, you “do the best you can, and leave the rest to God.”
 That is, you contentedly accept that you cannot determine the final outcome, and that even your best effort often plays only a small part in that outcome.
 Upon attaining spiritual liberation, you finally realize that you can do everything that you need to do.
 This is what “omnipotence-in-plurality” means: the direct experience that you have the power to do whatever is actually required of you in a given situation, and the certain knowledge that whatever you cannot do (for whatever apparent reason) need not be done, at least not by you.

 Apply these teachings, and watch deep and abiding happiness blossom in your life.

 * This method only fails when mental illness of certain kinds is present.
 To forestall this possibility, we accept reflection from others.
 For example, if you are following this method, but consistently receive feedback from others that you are causing harm, I recommend that you seek professional help.

 ~ ~ ~

 For the online course to accompany the book, go to The Sutra Project

-This post is an excerpt from my forthcoming book, The Recognition Sutras (Mattamayura Press, 2017).
+This post is an excerpt from my book The Recognition Sutras (Mattamayura Press, 2017).